 Vina Robles's Red4 Huerhuero, 2008.
 Paso Robles.
 2% Mourvèdre, 34% Petite Sirah, 62% Syrah, 2% Grenache.
 Pleasant young red-varietal blend, with sweet fruit and full body with medium acid but not a lot of complexity.
 2011-06-19. $12 @ Beltramo's.

 Dearly Beloved Forever Red.
 2009.
 Dearly Beloved Wines is in Ukiah, and is a brand of H.D.D., LLC (formed by Paul Dolan, Heath Dolan, and Phil Hurst) of Healdsburg, owners of Stoneridge Winery in Napa, which put together this big-wine blend as a Trader Joe's exclusive.
 Blend of 53% Syrah, 19% Zinfandel, and 28% a combination of Petite Sirah, Sangiovese, Carignane, and Grenache, from Mendocino County.
+Fruit-forward, berries, cocoa, a little vanilla, not very complex but a perfectly fine everyday wine.
 2011-10-16. $7 @ Trader Joe's.

 Avignonesi Vino Nobile di Montepulciano.
 2008.
 Montepulciano (not to be confused with the varietal), Cortona, Tuscany, Italy.
 Prugnolo Gentile (Sangiovese) with some Canaiolo and Mammolino.
 Quite acid, rich, well-balanced, full-bodied.
 Blackberry, cherry, licorice, coffee.
 This is a substantial wine that would cellar well.
 2011-10-16. $26 @ Beltramo's.